Appointment of the Chair and Associate Dean, Education

 Are you interested in working for a top-ranked, triple-crown accredited (AACSB, EQUIS, AMBA) Management School?
 We are seeking applications from ambitious, highly motivated and talented individuals who will be keen to play an active role in further enhancing the Management School’s international reputation for excellence and delivering our mission for positive societal impact, fostering socially responsible management practices through world-class, innovative research and transformative education.

-We are seeking a proven academic leader (Teaching & Research or Teaching Specialist Pathway) with a distinguished record of research and/or scholarship at a world-leading level to join us as Chair and Associate Dean (Education) and strategically lead the Education portfolio.
+We are seeking a proven academic leader (Teaching & Research or Teaching Specialist Pathway) with a distinguished record of research and/or scholarship at a world-leading level to join us as Chair and Associate Dean, Education and strategically lead the Education portfolio.
 You will work collaboratively with the Dean, Associate Deans, Head of Professional Services, and with wider Executive, L&T leadership and School teams to deliver our strategic ambitions.
-The successful candidate will be expected to fulfil the Associate Dean leadership role for a period of circa 5 years from appointment (with an underlying permanent Chair position), subject to renewal in consultation with the Dean.
+The successful candidate will be expected to fulfil the Associate Dean leadership role for a period of circa 3 years in the first instance renewable for up to a further two years by mutual agreement, after which you will join the School’s Professoriate full time in a chair position.

 You will lead and oversee all strategic aspects of the student journey, working with academic and professional services colleagues across the School, Faculty and wider University to ensure that our Education governance fulfils statutory and University requirements and our provision meets quality assurance and accreditation requirements, including Triple-crown (EQUIS, AACSB, AMBA) and professional bodies.
 You will ensure equity and fairness in all processes across student recruitment, curriculum delivery and assessment.
 You will have a global outlook, represent and advocate for the School and engage closely with our external partners nationally and internationally – including our employers, alumni, advisory board, professional and accrediting bodies and academic partners – to ensure the relevance and impact of our education for students, organisations and wider society in a changing world.